MISP/MISP/docs/INSTALL.rhel8.md

 installEntropyRHEL () {
   # GPG needs lots of entropy, haveged provides entropy
   # /!\ Only do this if you're not running rngd to provide randomness and your kernel randomness is not sufficient.
-  sudo yum install haveged -y
+  sudo dnf install haveged -y
   sudo systemctl enable --now haveged.service
 }
 # <snippet-end 0_yumInstallHaveged.sh>